canonical/cloud-init/doc/rtd/topics/module_creation.rst

 Module Execution
 ================

-In order for a module to be run, it must be defined in ``/etc/cloud`` on the launched instance.
+In order for a module to be run, it must be defined in a module run section in ``/etc/cloud/cloud.cfg`` or ``/etc/cloud/cloud.cfg.d`` on the launched instance.
 The three module sections are `cloud_init_modules`_, `cloud_config_modules`_, and `cloud_final_modules`_, corresponding to the :ref:`topics/boot:Network`, :ref:`topics/boot:Config`, and :ref:`topics/boot:Final` boot stages respectively.